Hardware Security Measures

 As cyber threats evolve, hardware security measures have become an essential component of a comprehensive cybersecurity strategy.
-While traditional security solutions focus on software vulnerabilities, attackers increasingly target the physical layer—leveraging hardware-based attacks to bypass detection and infiltrate critical systems.
+Organizations increasingly rely on hardware security controls and hardware security risk assessments to identify vulnerabilities, reduce their attack surface, and strengthen their overall security posture.
+While traditional security solutions focus on software vulnerabilities, attackers are increasingly targeting the physical layer, leveraging hardware-based attacks to bypass detection and infiltrate critical systems.

-At the Global Cyber Innovation Summit Virtual Event, Bentsi Benatar, Co-founder & CMO at Sepio Systems, explored the challenges in harnessing OSINT (Open-Source Intelligence) for hardware security and highlighted why organizations must adopt a multi-layered approach to protect their physical infrastructure.
+At the Global Cyber Innovation Summit Virtual Event, Bentsi Benatar, Co-founder & CMO at Sepio Systems, explored the challenges of harnessing OSINT (Open-Source Intelligence) for hardware security and highlighted why organizations must adopt a multi-layered approach to protect their physical infrastructure.
+As hardware security threats continue to evolve, effective protection requires a combination of asset visibility, physical hardware security controls, continuous monitoring, and risk-based enforcement.

 The Growing Threat of Hardware-Based Attacks

-- Rogue Devices – Malicious hardware disguised as legitimate peripherals (e.g., USB cables, keyboards, or network devices).
+• Rogue Devices – Malicious hardware disguised as legitimate peripherals, such as USB cables, keyboards, or network devices.

-- Supply Chain Compromise – Hardware implants introduced during manufacturing or distribution.
+• Supply Chain Compromise – Hardware implants or manipulated components introduced during manufacturing, shipping, or distribution.

-- Insider Threats – Employees or contractors introducing unauthorized devices into secure environments.
+• Insider Threats – Employees or contractors connecting unauthorized devices to corporate environments.

-- Physical Tampering – Direct modifications to hardware components to gain unauthorized access.
+• Physical Tampering – Direct modifications to hardware components designed to bypass security controls or enable persistent access.

 Essential Hardware Security Measures

-To defend against hardware-based threats, organizations must implement proactive security measures that provide complete asset visibility, threat detection, and policy enforcement.
+To defend against hardware-based threats, organizations must implement proactive hardware security measures that provide complete asset visibility, threat detection, risk assessment, and policy enforcement.
+Effective hardware security requires organizations to understand what devices are connected, verify their identity, evaluate their risk, and enforce appropriate controls.

 Asset Visibility & Inventory Management